compiiile/compiiile/README.md

 To separate your slides, just separate the content of your markdown with:

 ```md
 ---
 ```

 > There must be an empty line before and after the `---`

+:star2: You can make your slides print-ready by adding the `print-pdf` query parameter to your page, like: `https://compiiile.me/s/slides-preview?print-pdf`.

 Other frontmatter keys will be handled:

 -   `title`: set the title to be displayed in the navbar and for SEO
 -   `description`: set the description for SEO

 ### Routing